Get monthly notifications

 Conclusion

-For smart pricing strategies, some important factors you need to be aware of is price elasticity, what prices the competitors have for similar styles and the role of a category in creating valued perceptions.
+For smart pricing strategies, some important factors you need to be aware of are price elasticity, what prices the competitors have for similar styles and the role of a category in creating valued perceptions.
 This requires a total commitment to pricing analytics.

-To be successful you need to use specialized tools that apply science to pricing, and transform advanced analytics into simple insights and recommendations that buyers can use when they set pricing strategy.
+To be successful you need to use specialized tools that apply science to pricing and transform advanced analytics into simple insights and recommendations that buyers can use when they set pricing strategy.
 Don’t forget that it’s also important to have a user-friendly interface.

 When you combine analytical pricing solutions with regular merchandising processes – and further add a change-management program – you will experience high adoption, mid-single-digit sales and margin increase.
 The recent trend of consumers comparing prices and leaning towards off-price retailers will only continue to grow, and promotions will continue to challenge merchants.
-But those apparel retailers who apply science to their regular pricing decisions will gain a powerful capability that can restore full price selling.
+But those apparel retailers who apply science to their regular pricing decisions will gain a powerful capability that can restore full-price selling.

 This is how you can grow your business using Google Ads - https://blog.keywordio.com/boost-your-e-commerce-sale-up-to-60-percent-by-using-google-shopping-ads'

-Keywords: e-commerce, digital marketing, dynamic pricing, pricing strategy, price threshold, price sensitivity, price elasticity, google ads
+Keywords: eCommerce, digital marketing, dynamic pricing, pricing strategy, price threshold, price sensitivity, price elasticity, Google Ads.

 Sources: